exp0se/bro-intel-generator/README.md

         @DIR + "/apt_report_domains.dat",
 };
 ```
-3. Put newly generated files into Intel dir you create in step 1
+Put newly generated files into Intel dir you create in step 1 and
-4. install and restart new bro policy with broctl install && broctl restart
+Install and restart new bro policy with broctl install && broctl restart